doanduyhai/go_elevator/README.md

   - **`UnloadingAtFloor`**: unloading people at **destination** floor
   - **`StopAtFloor`**: the elevator is stopped at a floor

-2. the main controller has un orders buffer, at each round, an order from the buffer is dispatched to the **appropriate** elevator.
+2. the main controller has an orders buffer.
+At each round, an order from the buffer is dispatched to the **appropriate** elevator.
 How **appropriate** is an elevator is defined by a complex distance computation for an elevator from its current position to reach the **source** floor to pick people

 3. There is an ASCII display system to simulate the movements of elevators.
 We use the following pictograms